CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay

-The results for the $B_{u}^{-}\rightarrow \pi^{+}\pi^{-}\pi^{-}$ decay process are presented in Fig.2 and Fig.3.
-As depicted in Fig.2 and Fig.3, it is evident that the CP violation of the $B_{u}^{-}\rightarrow \pi^{+}\pi^{-}\pi^{-}$ channel undergoes a change when the invariant masses of the $\pi^+\pi^{-}$ pair encompass the resonance range of $\omega$ and $\phi$, with a maximum achievable CP asymmetry of $94\%$.
+We present a diagram illustrating the relationship between CP asymmetry and the invariant mass $\sqrt{s}$ in the quasi-two-body decay $B_{u}^{-}\rightarrow (\rho^{0},\omega, \phi\rightarrow \pi ^+\pi ^-)\pi^-$ within the interference range.
+The results for the $B_{u}^{-}\rightarrow \pi^{+}\pi^{-}\pi^{-}$ decay process are presented in Fig. 2 and Fig. 3.
+As depicted in Fig. 2 and Fig. 3, it is evident that the CP asymmetry of the $B_{u}^{-}\rightarrow \pi^{+}\pi^{-}\pi^{-}$ channel undergoes a change when the invariant masses of the $\pi^+\pi^{-}$ pair encompass the resonance range of $\omega$ and $\phi$, with a maximum CP asymmetry of $94\%$.
 The decay process $B_{u}^{-}\rightarrow \pi^{+}\pi^{-}\pi^{-}$ exhibits a significant variation in CP asymmetry when the invariant masses of the $\pi^{+}\pi^{-}$ pair approaches 0.76 GeV, reaching a peak value of $94\%$.
 This behavior can be attributed to the effect arising from the mixing mechanism between $\rho^{0 }$ and $\omega$.
-Consequently, interference effects are expected within the range of 0.7 GeV-0.8 GeV as indicated by Fig.2, along with small peaks observed in the invariant mass range corresponding to $\phi$ according to Fig.3 analysis results.
-The resulting CP asymmetry is measured at $1.6\%$, noting that this contribution arises solely from penguin diagram contributions associated with $B_{u}^- \rightarrow (\phi\rightarrow \pi^+\pi^-)\pi^-$.
+Consequently, interference effects are expected within the range of 0.7 GeV-0.8 GeV as indicated by Fig. 2, along with small peaks observed in the invariant mass range corresponding to $\phi$ according to Fig. 3 which CP asymmetry is measured at $1.6\%$.